connor-shrader/math-tools/README.md

 pip install -r requirements.txt
 ```

 4. Edit `deploy_config.py` to contain your own configuration values.
-Alternatively, you can create an `instance` folder in the main directory with a new `config.py` file.
-In either case, you should set values for all configurations you see in `deploy_config.py`, except possibly the MailGrid settings if you do not use MailGrid.
+Alternatively, you can create a `local_config.py` file in the same directory.
+In either case, you should set values for all configurations you see in `deploy_config.py`.
 For more information about a specific configuration, refer to the documentation for the library that uses the configuration.

 5. Run the server